Mt Rinjani and Kayaking Komodos

 - SCUBA Dive Option

 - Personal Porter.
-If you would like to book a personal porter for your trip a supplement of AUD 250.00 will apply.
+The porter for your pack is generally included in the trip unless you are bringing extensive luggage like camera equipment etc. If you would like to book a personal porter for your trip a supplement of AUD 250.00 will apply.

 - Alcoholic Beverages